Jamalpur District: Demographics

+According to the 2022 Census of Bangladesh, Jamalpur District had 652,047 households and a population of 2,499,738 with an average 3.81 people per household.
+Among the population, 476,607 (19.06%) inhabitants were under 10 years of age.
+The population density was 1,182 people per km2.
+Jamalpur District had a literacy rate (age 7 and over) of 61.70%, compared to the national average of 74.80%, and a sex ratio of 1055 females per 1000 males.
+Approximately, 26.02% (650,493) of the population lived in urban areas.
+The ethnic population was 1,222.

+Jamalpur district has the highest percentage of Muslims relative to the total population of any district in Bangladesh.
+A majority of Hindus are found in urban areas.
+There are around 1,000 Christians, mainly Garo, living mainly in Bakshiganj Upazila.

 Economy

 Jamalpur is a market center for local rice, sugarcane, jute, tobacco and mustard.
 The town's main exports are jute, tobacco, mustard seed, peanut, leather, egg, pulse, betel leaf, and handicrafts.
 Making nakshi kantha (embroidered quilts) is a traditional occupation.
 An economic zone is established in Jamalpur by BEZA.
 The objective of this project is to attract foreign and local investment to industrialize the country for export promotion and to meet the requirements of local areas that lead to employment generation and economic development of the country.